Susanne Morris

 Public web data processing and beyond

-The venture capital trends that we have ahead of us this year are quite different.
+Venture capital trends that we have ahead of us this year are quite different.
 But they do have one thing in common: speedy data analysis.
-The venture capital industry must note the importance of high-speed data processing systems that can handle exponentially increasing amounts of insightful data, leading to an unprecedented time of investment intelligence.
-Likewise, the parallel advancements of public web data and those of data processing have proven successful for VCs and companies alike, even during global calamities.
+Venture capital industry must note the importance of high-speed data processing systems that can handle exponentially increasing amounts of insightful data, leading to an unprecedented time of investment intelligence.
+Likewise, the parallel advancements of public web data and data processing have proven successful for VCs and companies alike, even during global calamities.

 Wrapping up

 While we have many reasons to look forward, it is clear that the venture capital industry's current trends provide us with even more reasons.
 Equipped with the knowledge of various new possibilities, investors will once again provide the fuel for necessary changes.
-As venture capital trends come and fade or develop into something bigger, one thing that remains is a need for knowledge.
-Therefore, it is to be expected that venture capital investors will continue looking for new data sources and utilizing those that are already available.
+As venture capital trends come and fade or develop into something bigger, one thing that remains is the need for knowledge.
+Therefore, venture capital investors will continue looking for new data sources and utilizing those that are already available.